StevenMicheletti/GPoppin/README.md

 matchloci - Rearrange locus order and content based on a user-provided list.
 genosim - Simulate individual genotypes based on allele frequencies.
 Can incorporate Ho-He.

+See GPoppin_manual.pdf for more details and example use.

 ## Installation

 GPoppin is intended to be installed on desktop computers, but also functions on Linux-based servers.